John Gandel

-John Gandel AC (born 1935 as Aaron Jonna Gandel), an Australian businessman, property developer and philanthropist, made his fortune in the development of commercial real estate as well as shopping centres located in Melbourne, Victoria.
+John Gandel AC (born 1935 as Aaron Jonna Gandel) is an Australian businessman, property developer and philanthropist.
+He made his fortune in the development of commercial real estate as well as shopping centres located in Melbourne, Victoria.

-Gandel, who inherited much of his wealth from his Polish-immigrant parents, founders of the Sussan women's clothing chain, is consistently ranked within the top fifteen wealthiest Australians by net worth in both the Financial Review Rich List, where in 2021 he was ranked fourteenth with an assessed net worth of 5.80 billion; and in 2019 ranked eighth by Forbes magazine, with an assessed net worth of 4.00 billion.
+Gandel, who inherited much of his wealth from his Polish-immigrant parents, founders of the Sussan women's clothing chain.

 Early life and education

 Gandel was born in Australia in 1935, the son of Sam and Fay Gandel, Jewish immigrants from Poland.
-His parents operated a corsetry store on Collins Street in Melbourne.
+His parents operated a corsetry store on Collins Street, Melbourne.
 Gandel was educated at Melbourne High School.
 He has one sister, Eva Gandel Besen.

 Career

-In the 1950s, Gandel took control of his parents' women's clothing business (then named Sussan) in the 1950s and with his brother-in-law Marc Besen grew it into a chain of over 200 stores.
+In the 1950s, Gandel took control of his parents' women's clothing business (then named Sussan) and with his brother-in-law Marc Besen grew it into a chain of over 200 stores.
 In 1983, he bought the Chadstone Shopping Centre, selling Sussan to his brother-in-law in 1985 to concentrate on real estate.
-He subsequently built his own fortune in shopping centres.
+He subsequently built his fortune in shopping centres.